 Obsolete Pictures creates silent films with original music, inspired by the style and aesthetics of vintage cinema.

-Enjoy our completed projects, all of which are currently on display in the Cincinnati Art Museum, in the Capitol Theater installation, an Art Deco movie palace on wheels, as part of the exhibit, No Spectators: The Art of Burning Man.
-On display from April 26 to September 2, 2019.
+Enjoy our completed projects, all of which are currently on exhibit at the Oakland Museum of California, in the Capitol Theater installation, an Art Deco movie palace on wheels, as part of the exhibit, No Spectators: The Art of Burning Man.
+See it from October 12, 2019 to February 16, 2020.

 The film’s German title, Kokolores, means “nonsense” or “balderdash,” and reflects its whimsical approach to the film’s dances, costumes, and set design.
 There is, of course, method to its madness, as each character has a geometric theme that corresponds to their movements, and along with the score, the film seeks to creates an experience based in tone, shape, and space.